Tuukka Rask: Stanley Cup title, Vezina trophy and team dominance (2010–2019)

 In the 2010–11 season, Tim Thomas returned to top form, effectively relegating Rask once again to the backup role.
 With the Bruins winning the Stanley Cup in 2011 against the Presidents' Trophy-winning Vancouver Canucks, Rask became only the second Finnish goaltender to do so, after Antti Niemi of the San Jose Sharks accomplished the feat the previous year while Niemi was with the Chicago Blackhawks.
 However, unlike Niemi who won the cup as a starter, Rask did not play a single minute during the Bruins' cup run.
 Instead, Thomas would play every game and eventually win the Conn Smythe as the playoff MVP after posting a 1.98 GAA and leading the league with a .940 save percentage during that year's playoffs.
-Thomas surrendered only eight goals in the seven games in the Stanley Cup Finals against the Canucks.
+Thomas surrendered only eight goals in the seven games in the Stanley Cup Final against the Canucks.